 intended signal.
 You've heard your radio crackle as lighting strikes in the background.
 That's a prime example of impulse noise.

 All of these impairments cause our nice reasonbly-square pulse to degrade.
 At the worst, we end up with an unintelligible mess that we may not know is the signal.
-The graphic above shows the combination of noise, delay distortion, and attenuation.
-In Stallings,

 figure 3.16 shows the intrusion of noise as a summation of the noise signal and the intended signal.
 Take a look at that as well.